• Skip to primary navigation

 Instructions

-3. Let the colander drip dry on a paper towel or in the sink for a little bit until the water has had a good chance to get out.
+• Let the colander drip dry on a paper towel or in the sink for a little bit until the water has had a good chance to get out.
+Squeeze the fruit a bit to get a little more moisture out.

-4. Put the fruit back into the pie dish.
+• Put the fruit into the pie dish, spread flat-ish.

 Here was the fruit before we added the yogurt.
 I love frozen fruit because it is already chopped up and ready to go!!!
 I felt that needed to be emphasized, if you’re a busy mom like me.
 It doesn’t matter if frozen fruit isn’t the most beautiful, because it is hidden by the yogurt and then once it is served, it all mixes together into its heavenly form.